Registration in the consular registers

 HOW TO REGISTER?

-One does NOT have to appear in person at the Consulate general for registration.
+One does NOT have to appear in person at the Embassy or at the Consulate general for registration.
 All you have to do is send scanned copies of the following documents:

 1. The form, duly completed, dated and signed.
 Please fill in one form per household member.